Have you observed the frequency with which your pet scratches and licks its body? Have you noticed any abnormal bumps or sores on their skin?

 The typical treatment is antibiotic therapy, which must continue for three to four weeks.

-In some cases where pyoderma is chronic or recurrent, do a skin culture and antibiotic sensitivity test.
+In some cases where pyoderma is chronic or recurrent, a skin culture and antibiotic sensitivity test are performed.

 This ensures that the optimal medication is chosen, as antibiotics may need to be used for 8 to 12 weeks.

 Common antibiotics include amoxicillin, cephalexin, and clindamycin.
-However, your dog may need enrofloxacin if resistance bacteria are present.
+However, if your dog has resistance bacteria, it may need enrofloxacin.

 Apart from medicines, topical treatments may be useful once or twice weekly for three to four weeks.

-Besides medications, your pet must have clean, dry, padded bedding, as wet environments can increase affected skin areas.
+Besides medications, your pet must have clean, dry, padded bedding, as wet environments can increase the number of affected skin areas.

 Thus, follow all the instructions given by your vet closely and provide proper care and hygiene for your pet at home.